ruksi/jono-rs/README.md

     // to post-process job results:
     let harvester = Harvester::with_context(context);
-    let harvestables = harvester.harvest(3).await?;
+    let completed_jobs = harvester.harvest(3).await?;
-    // do something with the completed job payload and outcome
+    // do something with the completed job result

     // OR, use the `Reaper` trait approach, TODO
 }